net/gitu/README.md

 # Gitu

-### Dependancies
+### Prerequisites
 - Ruby 2.0.0 or greater

 Not tested on Windows.
-Should work on Mac/Linux.
+Should work on Mac OS X/Linux.

 ### Installing